 native (original format) files

-* if your images are multi-page documents and named with the Beginning Bates number, you may exclude the image load file.
+* if your images are multi-page PDF documents and named with the Beginning Bates number, you may exclude the image load file.

 ** if your data set is missing images, you may opt to have Logikcull render the available natives to provide images.